Introduction

 FsPulse uses community-contributed libraries to “validate” files.
 Validation is implemented as opening and reading or traversing the file.
 These community libraries raise a variety of “errors” when invalid content is encountered.

-Passing "validate" will cause FsPulse to perform a validation pass on all files that have never been validated or have changed in terms of modification date or size.
-Passing "validate-all" will cause FsPulse to validate all files.
+- Validate changed items (default): Validate files that have never been validated or have changed in terms of modification date or size

 Validation states are stored in the database as: